9 best reasons to work in Milan (at Empatica!)

 Have we convinced you yet?

+We are rapidly expanding, so we are always looking for the best and brightest talent to join our team.
 If you are convinced that Milan could be your next move, head over to our Careers page to see the open positions.
 Before applying, learn more about working at Empatica by reading our blog post: What’s it like working at Empatica?

 We hope to see you soon for an aperitivo!